WillTheFarmer/mysql-to-apache-echarts/.github/README.md

  with [W2UI](https://github.com/vitmalina/w2ui) drill-down data grids &
 [Apache ECharts](https://github.com/apache/echarts) for Log Data Visualization in charts, reports & data analysis interfaces for MySQL or MariaDB database created by [mysql-schema-http-logs](https://github.com/willthefarmer/mysql-schema-http-logs) and populated by [httpLogs2MySQL](https://github.com/willthefarmer/http-logs-to-mysql) that started as a Python script to LOAD DATA as the database design took shape.

-A re-designed verion of httpLogs2MySQL just released and this version is a real Python application!